-Big crowd at a music festival Louisville KY
+Big crowd at a music festival

-With noise induced hearing loss, the results may be sudden or may take time to develop.
+With noise-induced hearing loss, the results may be sudden or may take time to develop.
 You may know you have been exposed to sound that is too loud if you notice a ringing or buzzing in your ears after being exposed to the loud noise, or you may also notice a temporary fluctuation in your hearing abilities.
 Unlike a broken arm or nose, hearing loss is permanent and cannot be fixed with a cast or surgery.
 Hearing is vital to our well-being, and untreated hearing loss has been linked to health-related issues such as hypertension and depression.
-So, protect that critical sense of hearing!
+So protect that critical sense of hearing!

 How do I protect my ears?